EMA Cloud Indicator

 When the short-period EMA graph line goes above the long-term EMA trend line (thus turning green), this is a bullish signal while vice versa when the market is bearish.

-So keep a note at inflection points where a red cloud turns green, and vice versa!
+So note at inflection points where a red cloud turns green, and vice versa!
 These are buying & selling signals.
 However, be careful being whipsawed, make sure the settings you have, can withstand false signals where the cloud turns colors too easily giving you bad signals.

 SPY EMA CLOUD Stock Chart